129 Washington St, Hanover, MA 02339, USA

 Owned By: Wildlands Trust

-Historic Sylvester Field features a 0.3-mile trail along the edge of a large meadow, leading to a scenic spot on Third Herring Brook.
+Historic Sylvester Field features a 0.5-mile trail along the edge of a large meadow, leading to short loop and a scenic spot on Third Herring Brook.
+An additional trail continues up the opposite edge of the property to the parking area, with a short boardwalk over a wetland area.
 After centuries of agricultural use, this beautiful and historic property in Hanover Four Corners was preserved in 2021 by the Wildlands Trust and the Town of Hanover.
 It is bordered on two sides by stone walls.
-A boardwalk across wetlands is underway!

 For up-to-date information and real time trail conditions, visit wildlandstrust.org/trails